eventnetusa/eventnet/src/_vip/medicare-mall-popups.md

-      Free activities and classes open to members and non-members at 9 a.m. attracting early mallwalkers, ending mid-afternoon.
+      Free activities and classes open to members and non-members at 9 a.m. attracting early mall walkers, ending mid-afternoon.
 Providers have the option to open for one specified day per week and can run weekly, bi/weekly or even weekends\!